beverleyy/moe2018trf005/auto-mail/README.md

 Made with Python.

+I learnt about this trick from my Spacecraft Design TA at Purdue, so when my PI said she wanted personalized emails for each participant, I thought writing a Python script to do it made more sense than fiddling around on Outlook.

 With a given **HTML template** and 1 blank for the person's name, replace all instances of `${PERSON_NAME}` with a value taken from a comma-delimited list.

 For example, with a comma-delimited address file reading: